Eyiza/python_webscrapers/README.md

 ## Installation

-1. **Virtual Environment** - This keeps your dependencies for each project separate and organized. <br>
+1. **Virtual Environment** - This keeps your dependencies for each project separate and organized.
 If you've not already installed virtualenv
 ```
 pip install virtualenv